THIS ARTICLE INCLUDES A FREE PRINTABLE

 You can also talk to your child about times you have struggled and been rewarded in the end.
 Remind your child that everyone struggles.
 It is natural, normal, and even good!
 With struggle comes growth.

 There are many examples of famous people who have persevered through challenges, only to achieve incredible success.
 Michael Jordan didn’t make varsity the first time he tried out.
-J.K.
-Rowling’s pitch for Harry Potter was rejected 12 times before she found a publisher.
-What if they had just given up?
-These stories and many others, plus reflections and activities, are included in our Famous Failures Kit.
+What if he had just given up?
+His story and many others, plus reflections and activities, are included in our Famous Failures Kit.

 When your child does succeed, reinforce the experience with statements like, “You did it!
 You kept trying and you ___________!”
 Talk about the pride, joy, or relief they feel, and mention the conversation the next time your child faces a tough task.